L-Infinity optimization to Bergman fans of matroids with an application to phylogenetics: Introduction

 \section{Introduction}

-A fundamental problem in phylogenetics is to infer the evolutionary history among a collection of species from data.
+A fundamental problem in phylogenetics is to infer the evolutionary history among a set of genes or species from data.
 One approach is to use \emph{distance-based methods}.
 The data required for such an approach is some measure of distance between each pair of species.
 If these distances are computed using some property that is expected to change in proportion to time elapsed, then one often assumes that the pairwise distances approximate an ultrametric.
 Finding a best-fit ultrametric to an arbitrary dissimilarity map is therefore an important computational problem.
+For background, see \cite[Chapter~7]{Semple2003}.

+{ A major source of difficulty in this endeavor stems from the fact that two of the most basic sets with which one would reason about distance-based phylogenetics, namely the set of tree metrics and the set of ultrametrics, do not interact with Euclidean geometry in a clean way, thus making naive application of traditional statistical methods problematic.
+Beginning with work of Billera, Holmes, and Vogtman \cite{billera2001geometry}, the past two decades have seen much research into developing and studying geometric theories that interact nicely with the sets of tree metrics and ultrametrics, with the hope that reinterpreting traditional statistical theory and methods in these new geometries will lead to something useful.
+Speyer and Sturmfels \cite{Speyer} and Ardila and Klivans \cite{ardila-klivans2006} showed that the sets of tree metrics and ultrametrics are tropical varieties, thus giving the first indication that tropical geometry might offer useful tools for phylogenetics. }